-(B) CONVERTIBLE SEAT INSTALLATION

-A convertible seat is used in forwardfacing and rear-facing position depending on the child's age and size.
-When installing, follow the manufacturer's instruction about the applicable age and size of the child as well as directions for installing a child restraint system.
+(B) CONVERTIBLE SEAT INSTALLATION A convertible seat is used in forward-facing or rear-facing position depending on the child's age and size.
+When installing, follow the manufacturer's instruction about the applicable child's age and size as well as directions for installing the child restraint system.

-Never put a rear-facing child restraint system on the front seat because the force of the rapid inflation of the passenger airbag can cause death or serious injury to the child.
+Rear-facing child restraint system: Never put a rear-facing child restraint system on the right front seat with the passenger airbag manual on-off switch in the "ON" position.
+In the event of an accident, the force of the rapid inflation of the front passenger airbag can cause death or serious injury to the child.